facebook-pixel

 3. Look Beyond Metro Manila 🚗

-While Manila has the largest market, cars from provincial areas are often less worn due to lighter traffic.
+While Manila has the largest market, cars from provincial areas are often less worn down due to lighter traffic.

 4. Check Mileage vs. Age 🔎

-- A 2019 car with 120,000 km could be in worse shape than a 2015 car with only 40,000 km.
+• A 2019 car with 120,000 km on the odometer could be in worse condition than a 2015 car with only 40,000 km.

 5. Inspect for Flood Damage 🌊

-- Musty or damp smell inside the cabin
+• Moldy or damp smell inside the cabin

-- Water stains under seats or carpets
+• Water stains under the seats and carpets

-- Malfunctioning electronics
+• Malfunctioning electronics

 Cars with flood history are often cheaper but pose serious long-term risks.